wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-san.md

 3. Click **Create New** > **Quick Create**.

 4. In **Name**, enter a friendly name to identify the vault.

 5. In **Region**, select the geographic region for the vault.
-To check supported regions see Geographic Availability in [Azure Site Recovery Pricing <!-- deleted by customization Details](href="/home/features/site-recovery/#price) --><!-- keep by customization: begin --> Details](/home/features/site-recovery/#price) <!-- keep by customization: end -->
+To check supported regions see Geographic Availability in [Azure Site Recovery Pricing Details](href="/home/features/site-recovery/#price)

 6. Click **Create vault**.